 Your German shepherd will need two meals a day of up to two cups of dry dog food, but this will depend on the dog's size, activity level, age, and other factors.
-As they are prone to bloating and possible stomach torsion, you want to avoid giving one large meal a day and having the dog gulp it down.
-Be sure your dog has access to clean, fresh water.
+They are prone to bloating and possible stomach torsion, so you'll want to avoid giving one large meal a day and having the dog gulp it down.
+Be sure your dog has constant access to clean, fresh water.

-Monitor your dog's weight and address any overweight issues early.
-Obesity will shorten your dog's life.
-Discuss nutritional needs with your veterinarian to get recommendations for feeding schedules and dog food types throughout your dog's life.
+Monitor your dog's weight and address any overweight issues early, as obesity will shorten your dog's lifespan.
+You can also discuss nutritional needs with your veterinarian to get recommendations for feeding schedules and dog food types throughout your dog's life.

 More Dog Breeds and Further Research